-In geometrical optics, a well focused conventional camera is seen to project an emitted intensity of a far distant object point onto the image plane in a way that its image point is sharply focused.
-Given the same focus setting, another projected point from a closer object would focus behind the sensor and therefore its directional rays would be distributed over several positions on the image plane causing a blurred dot on the output image.
-The plenoptic camera overcomes this limitation by the aid of a micro lens array and an image processing technique which is depicted below.
+In paraxial optics, a well focused conventional camera is seen to project a far distant object point onto the image plane in a way that its image point is sharply focused and infinitesimally small.
+Given the same focus setting, another projected point from a much closer object would focus behind the sensor meaning that its directional rays are distributed over a larger portion of the image plane causing a blurred spot to occur on the output image.
+With traditional imaging, it is difficult to resolve blurred image areas.
+The plenoptic camera overcomes this limitation by the aid of a micro lens array and an image processing technique which is indicated below.

-The term refocusing claims that another object plane, e.g. M1, can be brought into focus whilst optical settings remain the same.
-Emanating light rays starting from a point at M1 can be thought of projecting corresponding image points at E'1 behind the image sensor.
-For instance, the intensity of E'1(s0) is recovered by integrating Efs intensities at positions (u2, s0), (u1, s1) and (u0, s2).
-From this example it is seen that pixels selected to form image points behind the sensor are spread over several micro images.
+As suggested by the term refocusing, another object plane, e.g. M1, may be computationally brought into focus from the same raw image capture.
+For instance, light rays emanating from a plane M1 can be thought of as projecting corresponding image points at E'1 behind the image sensor.
+The intensity of E'1(s0) is then recovered by integrating Efs intensities at positions (u2, s0), (u1, s1) and (u0, s2).
+From this example, it is seen that pixels selected to form image points behind the sensor are distributed over several micro images.
 In general, it can be stated that the closer the refocusable object plane Ma to the camera, the larger the gap between micro lenses from which pixels have to be merged.
 Recalling the second figure shown in the Sub-aperture section, an analogue representation is depicted below showing an approach to accomplish refocusing from previously extracted sub-aperture images.

-While investigating refocusing planes Ma, the question came up what the distance and depth of field of a refocusd photograph E'a would be.
-On the basis of the Standard Plenoptic Ray Tracing Model, this is discussed in section Distance Estimation.
+While investigating the image refocusing process, the question came up what the distance to a refocused object plane Ma and its depth of field might be.
+A generic solution to this is discussed in the following.

-If you have any questions, feel free to contact: info [ät] christopherhahne.de
+If you have any questions, feel free to contact me via info [ät] christopherhahne.de